Even people who closely monitor their spending might go over budget now and then. What’s important is how they handle getting back on track.

 Reviewing account balances and statements once a week is an easy way to keep track of money coming in and money going out.
 A few big purchases can easily upset an otherwise balanced budget.

-Waiting until the end of the month to check in on accounts leaves consumers at risk for excess spending and potentially overdrawing a checking account or having a higher credit card bill than they anticipated.
+Waiting until the end of the month to check in on accounts leaves you at risk for excess spending and potentially overdrawing a checking account or having a higher credit card bill than you anticipated.

 Checking in once a week leaves time to self correct and adjust the budget to help balance the numbers.

 Identify What Went Wrong

 Going over budget sometimes means there’s uncertainty about where the money went.
 Overspending can mount quickly, putting the budget out of balance.
 It might only take a few extra additions to your grocery cart, an unexpected car repair, or a couple of splurge purchases.